daverolls/Chromosomes/README.md

 1. we created a random permutation with the size of city ptr, then two variables for the back element and front element of the random permutation.
 2. Next, we obtained the random positions of those two elements and saved them.
-3. If the position 1 is bigger than the position 2, trade positions.
+3. if the position 1 is bigger than the position 2, trade positions.
 4. Then we use the given create_crossover_child to recombine and make new children
 5. Now a new pair has been generated.
 Create_crossover_child:
 1. This is a given helper function for Recombine.

 Get_fitness:
-1. Fitness is the total path distance of a permutation, so just return calculate_total_distance().
+1. fitness is the total path distance of a permutation, so just return calculate_total_distance().

 Is_valid:
 1. This method checks whether a chromosome has repeated values or indices above the range.